DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ## Animate Light Position

 In the demo, the light is automatically rotating around the cloud.
-There are many many ways to achieve this and it's up to personal preferences.
+There are many ways to achieve this and it's up to personal preferences.

-I decided to go for a simple modulation of the position coordinates using the `sin()` and `cos()` functions.
+I decided to go for a simple modulation of the coordinates using the `sin()` and `cos()` functions:

-We can obtain good enough results by doing something simple such as:

 _index.js_